Effects of quenching protocols based on parametric oscillators: Analysis of amplitudes for oscillators with Morse-type square frequencies

 The picture clearly modifies if the $\omega^2$ shape previously ruling the dynamics is shifted either to the right or to the left in the $(\omega^2,t)$ plane, Figs. \ref{figure sigma caso 3}.b) and \ref{figure sigma caso 3}.c).
 Consider first the case $\underline{t_s<0}$.
 With the increasing of $|t_s|$ keeping $D_e,b,V_\infty$ fixed, the initial value of function $\sigma$ diminishes, lessening the amplitude of oscillations maintained in the course of evolution.
 It is pretty clear, however, that distinguished situations can be expected depending on the magnitude of $t_s$.
-Indeed, for sufficiently small $t_s<0$, the overall qualitative dynamics tailors pretty much to the $t_s=0$ case: the initial decreasing trait introduced for the parametric frequency only acts on quite a short time window and the difference between curves' fluctuations at later times (i.e. when $\omega^2$ approaches its asymptotic value $V_\infty$) is slightly reduced by comparison with the initial gap $\sigma(t_s)-\sigma(0)$, see Fig. \ref{figure sigma caso 3}.
+Indeed, for sufficiently small $t_s<0$, the overall qualitative dynamics tailors pretty much to the $t_s=0$ case: the initial decreasing trait introduced for the parametric frequency only acts on quite a short time window and the difference between curves' fluctuations at later times (i.e. when $\omega^2$ approaches its asymptotic value $V_\infty$) is slightly reduced by comparison with the commencing gap $\sigma(-t_s)-\sigma_0$ (recall that now the minimum $\omega_{min}^2=V_\infty-D_e$ for $\omega^2$ is at $t=-t_s>0$).
 While lowering further the value of $t_s$, the first part of the amplitude curve goes down and larger fluctuations appear.
 So, for sufficiently small negative $t_s$ the magnitude of $\sigma$ fluctuations reduces compared to the $t_s=0$ case, and it increases as expected only later for smaller negative $t_s$.
 Besides, we checked that, by diminishing $t_s$ further, fluctuations invert few times again the tendency to vary magnitude monotonically, until for sufficiently low $t_s$ the part of $\sigma$ with regular oscillations appear to freeze and simply translates with the almost constant part of the parametric frequency.
-This unpredicted dynamics seems to be very peculiar of the case under consideration in this Subsection that, along with the opposite way to introduce the alternation between growing and decreasing regimes for the parametric frequency, differs from cases in Subsections \ref{ss 5 1} and \ref{ss 5 2} also by not having a lower bound for $t_s$.
+These evident changes in the behavior trends seem to be very peculiar of the case under consideration in this Subsection, for which appears a different progression of the competing effects between the jumps taking place between the initial, the estremal and the asymptotic values attained by frequency by monotonic changes of the driving parameters.
+The waxing and waning mechanism way can indeed be easily checked out by looking how orbits in space $(\sigma,\dot{\sigma})$ would flow due to changes of the initial conditions implicated for the Ermakov equation.